yunguan-wang/Tissue_positioning_system/README.md

 <img src="https://github.com/zzhu33/scSplitter/blob/master/QBRC.jpg">

-# Game of Zones (GoZ) - a quantitative, unsupervised algorithm for zonated expression pattern detection in Immunofluorescence images.
+# Tissue Pozitioning System (TPS) - a quantitative, unsupervised algorithm for zonated expression pattern detection in Immunofluorescence images.

 ## Welcome
-* Game of Zones algorithms is developed for learning zonated protein expression in hepatocytes, we welcome suggestions for other potential use cases.
+* Tissue Pozitioning System algorithms is developed for learning zonated protein expression in hepatocytes, we welcome suggestions for other potential use cases.
-* For current hepatocyte application, GoZ require an input IF image to have DAPI channel for nuclei and GS channel for central veins.
+* For current hepatocyte application, tps require an input IF image to have DAPI channel for nuclei and GS channel for central veins.
 ## Rationale / Motivation
 * Protein expression in tissue is often in zonated patterns between/around certain feature.